namoopsoo/namoopsoo.github.io/content/note/2026-09-06-how-to-enjoy.md

 ## A Possible enjoy mindset recipe

+### Weekend before
+One interesting idea about avoiding the dread of Smondays is start lightly visualizing the week ahead.

+Not to plan the week but to think what could be a nice unordered set of items to act on.

+Look at both official and bootleg [11] in progress projects.

 ### The night before
-- (1) focus on the good stuff, looking forward to.
+- *(1) focus on the good stuff, looking forward to.*
 Kind of like a metta meditation around the stuff i am looking forward to , a given next day or given next week.
-- (2) in particular how good it would feel to accomplish it.
+- *(2) In particular how good it would feel to accomplish it.*
 Intrinsic, extrinsic .
 Eyes on the prize . video tape in  our mind.
 The Michael Phelps technique .

-- (3) the intrusive thoughts will try to invade. wave to them . no thanks. waste of energy.
+- *(3) the intrusive thoughts will try to invade.* wave to them . no thanks. waste of energy.

 Marcus Aurelius talks of this in Meditations [3] so it is age old wisdom.
 Especially about not engaging with other people in your mind.
 No need to replay or ruminate on past events.
 Stick with IRL.

 ### The Day of
+- *(-1) Eyes on that prize: Today's intent*
+One of the reasons its easier to bend towards other people's designs on your time is when you don't have your idea clarified.

-- (0) apply anti pressure against deck clearing impulses  .
+- *(0) apply anti pressure against deck clearing impulses.*
 Oliver Burkeman in his Hours book describes this antipattern well [1]

 There will be fires. people will nag you.
 Also your friendly co workers will ping you .